 MATERIAL

 The filter tube and chamber shall be made from clear, colorless, neutral glass (for definition see IS 1382).
-The glass shall pass the alkalinity test prescribed in IS 2303 for Type I glass.
+The glass shall pass the alkalinity test prescribed in IS 2303 (Part 1/ Sec 1)/ISO 719 for Type I glass.

 The filter shall be made from silk.